pnnl/ExaGO/docs/devcontainer/README.md

 1. open your local clone of exago in VSCode
 1. copy the CoinHSL 2019 tarball to the top level of your exago directory

+## Generate the container

+Spack is used to generate the base image, with some sed/echo commands used to fine-tune Dockerfile for use case within a Dev Container.
+Run `.devcontainer/create_dockerfile.sh` in order to re-generate the Dockerfile.
+This should be done semi-frequently whenever a spack version or exago version needs updating.

 ## Build Container

 The build info for this container is in `.devcontainer/`.
 There is a Dockerfile and json file associated with the configuration.